Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

 which is the special case of~\eqref{eq:g-even} for a codimension~2 brane.
 This condition always holds for $n=1$, but it fails for generic $g\in\sfGO(n,n;\IZ)$ for $n\ge2$.
 However, in case $g$ belongs to one of the special subgroups discussed in \cref{ssec:2-group_action} --- namely, the $\sfGL(n;\IZ)$ subgroup of $A$-transformations, the $\fro(n;\IZ)$ subgroup of $B$-transformations, the $\fro(n;\IZ)$ subgroup of $\beta$-transformations, the subgroup of factorized dualities, or the $\IZ_2\times\IZ_2$ subgroup generated by $\rmdiag(s_1,\dotsc,s_1,-s_2,\dotsc,-s_2)$ for $s_1,s_2=\pm1$ --- the condition always holds.
 Thus, such ``ordinary'' codimension~2 branes do exist.
 The fact that the permitted $Q$-fluxes do not form a subgroup of $\sfGO(n,n;\IZ)$ means that such defect branes are mutually non-local: the presence of one defect brane may forbid the presence of another defect brane somewhere else.

 One expects a $2n$-plet of codimension~3 branes, corresponding to a single $\sfGO(n,n;\IZ)$ orbit consisting of NS-branes wrapped around $n-1$ directions and KK-branes.
-Hence, the presence of the additional copy of $\IZ^{2n}$, which ultimately comes from the non-trivial 2-group structure of $\scGO(n,n;\IZ)$ in~\eqref{eq:def_scGOnnZ}, comes as a surprise.
+Hence, the presence of the additional copy of $\IZ^{2n}$, which ultimately comes from the non-trivial 2-group structure of $\scGO(n,n;\IZ)$ in~\eqref{eq:def_scGOnnZ}, is somewhat unexpected.
 However, the adjustment condition~\eqref{eq:z-rel} requires that this spurious charge be fixed by the $Q$-fluxes, such that the actual possible set of codimension~2 brane charges is simply labeled by $\IZ^{2n}$ as expected.

 The unique codimension~4 brane corresponds to an NS-brane fully wrapped around the $n$-torus, coupling magnetically to the Kalb--Ramond field.